79% of Americans are concerned about how companies use their data.

 As more states and governments recognize the importance of protecting consumers’ biometrics (GDPR, CCPA), especially in autonomous stores, it will become imperative to forgo the collection of biometric identifiers to avoid legal liability and litigation.

-AiFi’s 100% anonymous computer vision enables autonomous stores to track items, people, and purchases, without biometric identifiers.
-Our camera-only AI platform begins tracking shoppers as they enter the store using keypoint tracking technology that creates a unique, 100% anonymous individual.
+AiFi’s computer vision enables autonomous stores to track items, people, and purchases, without biometric identifiers.
+Our camera-only AI platform begins tracking shoppers as they enter the store using keypoint tracking technology that creates a unique individual.
+Keep in mind, AiFi’s platform is open and we can work with partners to help customers integrate biometrics when desired.

 Here’s a visualization to help you grasp how AiFi’s computer vision works in real-time: